AviatrixSystems/Docs/HowTos/simpletransit.rst

 Save Template                                   leave it unchecked
 ==========================================      ==========

-Below is a screen shot, note the local subnet is a list of all Spoke VPC CIDRs.
+Below is a screenshot of the setup.
+Note that the local subnet is a list of all Spoke VPC CIDRs.

 |transit-to-on-prem|

 3. Download the Configuration Template
 ---------------------------------------

-After the above site2cloud connection is created, select the connection.
+After the above Site2Cloud connection is created, select the connection.
 Select a Vendor Generic if the on-prem firewall device is not Aviatrix nor Cisco.
 Click Download Configuration.